 Art has helped reclaim derelict areas - such as Gateshead Quays - which transformed a former industrial area into an environmentally attractive public area enhanced with artworks.

 The national reputation Gateshead Council gained for its groundbreaking work in public art and for delivering a project the size of the Angel gave us the credibility to secure funding to:

 - Convert Baltic Flour Mills into BALTIC Centre for Contemporary Art - the largest art space outside London (£46m funding).

-- Build Sage Gateshead - a world class music venue on Gateshead Quays (£70m funding).
+- Build The Glasshouse International Centre for Music - a world class music venue on Gateshead Quays (£70m funding).

 - Construct the Gateshead Millennium Bridge - the world's first tiltling bridge (£22m funding).